 - The school is centered in New York City, however we offer online and in-person classes to people from all around the world.
 We believe strongly that rebalancing the entertainment design profession’s diversity and equity balance is urgent.

-- A key component of the Studio School of Design is our ability to offer low cost or no cost training to individuals who will help us create an entertainment design community that reflects the global majority.
+- A key component of the Studio School of Design is our ability to offer low cost or no cost training to individuals who will help us create an entertainment design community that reflects the global majority and who can show economic need.

 How do I apply for a course?

-- Fill out the information on the course registration page.
+- Fill out the information on the course registration page at each course listing.

 How do I get more information?

-- You can contact us directly with your question by filling in this form.
+- You can contact us directly with your question by filling in the form at the bottom of this page.
 Sign up for our mailing list and we’ll keep you in the loop as information goes live.

 What courses do you have planned for 2022?